brandon-doornbos/findthelyrics/README.md

 # Disclaimer
 Although the code is not licensed, the lyrics are highly likely to be licensed by the respective record label.

-To programically check the record label of the song, use [Discogs API](https://www.discogs.com/developers/).
+To programmatically check the record label of the song, use [Discogs API](https://www.discogs.com/developers/).

 I take no responsibility for the actions used with the code.